Logo

 I am looking to recruit at least one PhD student for the Fall 2024 application cycle, to start in Fall 2025.
 I primarily recruit through the Ecology & Evolution program, though could potentially arrange to take students from other programs at SBU.

 If you are interested in working with me, I strongly recommend that you reach out to me to discuss applying in late summer/early fall.
 In general, this is an expectation of nearly all PhD mentors in Ecology & Evolution, though it often goes unstated.
 At the very least, you should reach out before the December application deadline so we can chat about whether my mentorship style is a good fit for you and whether your research interests are a good fit for the lab.
-I am open to taking students from a range of academic backgrounds.
-You don’t need to be a math whiz to join our group, but you should be excited about using computational approaches to solve biological problems.
+I try to meet with all students who express an interest in the lab to answer questions about our research and lab culture (this is not an interview), but all admissions decisions will be made by the relevant PhD program (I cannot guarantee you a spot in any program at Stony Brook).

 I know it can be a little intimidating to cold-email a prospective PhD mentor.
 Please don’t let that stop you from reaching out!
 I really do want to hear from you.
 Here are some things that would be great if you could include in that email (a few lines each is fine, I don’t need an essay):